 What is EHR?

 An EHR or Electronic Health Record is an essential document that almost everyone must have.
-It is like a digital book of records containing information about all the treatment, diagnoses, medication, checkups, and other essential procedures that took place at a registered health care unit.
+It is like a digital book of records containing information about all the treatments, diagnoses, medication, checkups, and other essential procedures that took place at a registered healthcare unit.

-It is used by doctors and even different medical organisations to check and update information regarding the patient’s health.
+Doctors and even different medical organisations use it to check and update information regarding the patient’s health.
 The previous information about a patient’s health condition can be used productively to give them the best treatment.

 All the information entered in the EHR can only be edited by healthcare personnel.
-There is various EHR software present out there which have different sections for different pieces of information like prescriptions, records, dates, etc.
+There is various EHR software that has different sections for different pieces of information like prescriptions, records, dates, etc.

 What is PHR?